Karthikashan1708/Karthikashan1708/README.md

 ## Hi there 👋 It's me Karthika

-### Ambitious frontend and web developer with a love for coding
+### Ambitious front-end and web developer and aspiring Software developer, with a passion for coding.

 - 🔭 Here's my [portfolio](https://karthikashan1708.github.io/Portfolio/)
 - 🌱 I’m currently learning ReactJS and sql to my workflow